Archdiocese of Rossano-Cariati: Chapter and cathedral

 The Cattedrale di Maria Santissima Achiropita is the seat of the Archbishop of Rossano-Cariati.
 Built in the 11th century, it houses an ancient image of the Madonna Acheropita, an image of the Madonna and Child dated to somewhere between about 580 and the first half of the 8th century.

-In 1460, the Diocese was elevated to an Archdiocese.
+In May 1193, King Tancred of Sicily donated part of the income of the dye works at Rossano to provide oil for a vigil light before the image.